TITLE 23: EDUCATION AND CULTURAL RESOURCES

 3) the anticipated duration or nature of the child's absence from school.

-g) Services required by the IEP shall be implemented as soon as possible after the district receives the physician's statement.
+g) In accordance with Section 14-13.01(a) of the School Code, services required by the IEP shall be implemented not later than five school days after the district receives the physician's statement.